matloff/TidyverseSkeptic/README.md

 beginners even if it were documented.

-So, in terms of clarity and learnability, the Tidy and base-R versions in this paricular example are both good, again showing that Tidy is not easier to learn.
+So, in terms of clarity and learnability, the Tidy and base-R versions in this particular example are both good, again showing that Tidy is not easier to learn.
 And In terms of usability, I'd give base-R the win here.